BingKui/javascript-zh/README.md

   <a name="modules--no-duplicate-imports"></a>
   - [10.4](#modules--no-duplicate-imports) Only import from a path in one place.
  eslint: [`no-duplicate-imports`](https://eslint.org/docs/rules/no-duplicate-imports)
-    > Why?
+    > 为什么?
 Having multiple lines that import from the same path can make code harder to maintain.

     ```javascript
     // bad